 And this embroidered venn diagram clock by another local crafter rocked my socks (and reminded me that I ought to bone up on my marksmanship skills if I intend to survive the zombie apocalypse).

 Continuing the theme of foxes, Sherry was drawn like a moth to a flame when it came to this animal-based lamp (she’s been known to obsess over them).

 In fact, she even made me take a closer photo of it (it’s from Target in case you need one too).
 Put a fox on it is sounding more and more promising.
 What do you guys think?
 Is it official?

 As fun as it was to see Nicole’s house in person, the most fun part was seeing Nicole herself.
 It was just so refreshing to finally all be in a room together to chat, catch up, talk shop, swap parenting stories, and otherwise enjoy a couple hours of being real life friends, not blogosphere colleagues.
-Oh and you can read too.
+Oh and you can read her recap of our visit here on her blog too.

 Plus, I confirmed my suspicions that their dog Murray is pretty much Burger in a larger body.
 I mean, c’mon – is that not a Burger face right there?

 So a big thank you again to Nicole, Brandon, Eleanor, and August for inviting us over to their house and being kind enough to entertain my wannabe photographer skills.
 Now if we can just get Nicole to write a book and include Richmond on her tour we’ll be all set for a sequel to this fun…

 Psst- Do you dare to keep this house crashing party going?
 You can check out dozens more here.